top of page

 Why it helps: Tight calves increase strain on the plantar fascia.

-• Stand facing a wall with one foot behind the other
+• Stand facing a wall with one foot behind the other.

-• Lean forward and hold for 30 seconds
+• Lean forward and hold for 30 seconds.

-• Repeat 2–3 times per leg
+• Repeat 2–3 times per leg.

 2. Plantar Fascia Stretch

-Why it helps: Directly targets the fascia.
+Why it helps: This stretch directly targets the fascia.

-• Pull your toes back toward your shin until you feel a stretch under the foot
+• Pull your toes back toward your shin until you feel a stretch under the foot.

-• Hold for 15–30 seconds
+• Hold for 15–30 seconds.

-• Repeat 3–5 times daily
+• Repeat 3–5 times daily.

 3. Toe Towel Curls